 The Election Office will release ONLY the first choice ranking results for County Commissioner after 8:00 pm on election night.
 These unofficial first choice ranking results will be updated along with the other contest results including the final Unofficial Election Night results posting.
-We cannot announce a tentative winner before all ballots are received and tallied.
-This would include Benton County ballots returned in other Oregon counties and ballots that are resolved within the 14-day ballot challenge/resolution period.
-Following the challenge period, the county must certify the election results no later than the 20th day after the election date.
+We cannot generate the full Ranked Choice Vote returns before all ballots are received and tallied.
+This would include ballots postmarked by Election Day and received in the Elections Office by the seventh day after the election, Benton County ballots returned in other Oregon counties and ballots that are resolved within the 21-day ballot challenge/resolution period.
+Following the challenge period, the county must certify the election results no later than the 27th day after the election date.

 If the race is not close, we may have a good idea who likely won on election night.
 This is not a big difference compared to previous elections.
 How many times have we gone to bed on election night thinking a particular candidate or ballot measure was winning in a close race, only to find after all ballots are counted that the outcome had changed?
 Ranked Choice Voting results are no different.
 If the race is close, final determination will depend on the counting of ballots returned in another Oregon county, as well as, challenged and provisional ballots all being included in the final contest results.

-After the 14-day challenge period has past and all accepted ballots are tallied, if a candidate listed on the ballot or Write-In candidate receives more than half of the first-choice votes cast (50% + plus one), that candidate will be announced as the unofficial winner.
+With the recent adoption of postmarks count, the challenge period has been extended to 21-days.
+Once the challenge period has past and all accepted ballots with RCV contests are then tallied, if a candidate listed on the ballot or Write-In candidate receives more than half of the first-choice votes cast (50% + plus one), that candidate will be announced as the unofficial winner.

 If no candidate receives more than 50% of the votes, vote tallies will continue.
 The candidate with the fewest first choice votes is defeated.
 Next, the votes cast for the defeated candidate, are then recast, for the next choice remaining candidate selected on those ballots; or until the vote is nullified, if no subsequent choice is for a remaining candidate.